ryan4yin/nixos-and-flakes-book/docs/best-practices/host-custom-binary-cache-with-s3.md

 ## How To Use S3 as a Binary Cache Server {#how-to-use-s3-as-a-binary-cache-server}

+### Prerequisites {#prerequisites}

-Set up MinIO somewhere in your environment.
+- Set up MinIO somewhere in your environment.
+- Hold a valid SSL certificates either public or private.
+For demonstration purpose, we will use `minio.homelab.local` (private certificate) in the steps mentioned in this tutorial.
+If you plan to use a private certificate, you MUST resolve the DNS challenges on your own.
+Hence, it is recommended to use a public certificate.
+- Install `minio-client` in your environment.

 ### Generate Password {#generate-password}